 All of Azzad’s models are actively managed.
 Active trading of securities may increase your account’s short-term capital gains or losses, which may affect the taxes you pay.
 Short-term capital gains are taxed as ordinary income under federal income tax laws.
 When reviewing your actual performance, holdings and asset allocation, note that different accounts, even though they are traded pursuant to the same strategy, can have varying results.
 The reasons for this include: i) the period of time in which the accounts are active; ii) the timing of contributions and withdrawals; iii) the account size; iv) the minimum investment requirements and/or withdrawal restrictions; and v) the actual fees charged to an account.
 There can be no assurance that an account opened by any person will achieve performance returns similar to those provided on this page.

 You should consider investing in the Ethical Wrap Program if you are looking for long-term returns and are willing to accept the associated risks.
 The Ethical Wrap Program is made available through a Wrap Brochure which contains important information about our firm, strategies, risks and conflicts of interest.
 Please request a copy of our Wrap Brochure, Part 2A of the firm’s Form ADV and your representative’s Part 2B by calling 888.862.9923 before investing in the Wrap Program or opening an account with us.

 Azzad Asset Management is an independently registered investment adviser.
 Azzad Asset Management claims compliance with the Global Investment Performance Standards (GIPS®).
-The firm maintains a complete list and descriptions of composites, a compliant presentation as well as information regarding the firm’s policies for valuing investments, calculating performance, and preparing compliant presentations, which are available upon request by calling 888.862.9923 or sending an email to email@example.com.
+To obtain GIPS-compliant performance information including a GIPS Composite Report for the firm’s strategies and products, please call 888.862.9923 or send an email to firstname.lastname@example.org.